synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Run multiple types of tasks on a single device
 - [ ] Run multiple tasks across multiple devices simultaneously
-- [ ] I can reliable stream data at the following sample rates = [ ] 1 Hz
+- [ ] I can reliably stream data at the following sample rates = [ ] 1 Hz
      - [ ] 10 Hz
      - [ ] 50 Hz